richardscarrott/ok-computer/README.md

 ## ✨ Concepts

-Everything in Ok Computer is a validator function, also known as a "validator".
+Everything in Ok Computer is a validation function, also known as a "validator".

 ```ts
 type Validator<Err = unknown> = (value: unknown) => Err | undefined;